Affectional bond: Father to child

+Older couples' display of affection

+Older couples' deep displays of bonding stem from the sheer longevity of their relationship.
+Having shared many lifetimes' worth of experiences together, they have built a solid foundation based on trust, mutual understanding, and acceptance.
+This bond became unbreakable over the years as they weathered life's challenges side by side.

 Sexual partnership

 The bond between sexual partners is characterized with three components which are reproductive, attachment and caregiver, and they may be more prevalent in certain relationships than in others.
 In some sexual partnerships there is only a reproductive component, with no emotional attachment.
 When an attachment is formed on top of the reproductive bond, the male is likely to take on a caregiver role with offspring as well as his mate; which in western culture is usually his wife.
 In western culture the pair often exchanges levels of care, and attachment throughout the lifespan.
-In traditional married couples the level of sexual attachment changes throughout the lifespan of the relationship thus stating that there are other important aspects of the bond between man and wife.
+In traditional married couples the level of sexual attachment changes throughout the lifespan of the relationship thus stating that there are other important aspects of the bond between husband and wife.
 Couples share an emotional and intellectual bond on top of the sexual one.
 In western society traditional gender roles are being challenged which is impacting the level of male caregiver attachment to his wife; however there is not a large field of research on the subject.

 Non-heterosexual couples are hypothesized to share much of the same attachment components; however there is little research on the subject to draw conclusions from.